 An early speaker was Harold Stinehelfer, who is in our Microwaves Hall of Fame.
 Read about time domain analysis, which was his passion, here.

 ARMMS is not affiliated with the IEEE, and unlike the IEEE, all ARMMS papers eventually become publicly available on their website.
 Papers from April 2019 and earlier are available for free download here.
-Attendees of course immediately get electronic copies of all of the papers for the conference the attend.
+Attendees of course immediately get electronic copies of all of the papers for the conference.
 The papers come from a mix of academics and practicing engineers, and the venue includes an exhibition featuring well-known microwave suppliers.
 An extensive list of supporting companies is provided on the ARMMS website, here.

 Delicious Dinner!

-ARMMS talks include some of the best-known speakers in the industry, such as Dr. Steve Cripps, see below.
+ARMMS talks include some of the best-known speakers in the industry, such as Dr. Steve Cripps, below.